-- Counseling Support Professional, licensed counselors, those acting under the supervision of a licensed counselor, and pastoral counselors provide free mental-health counseling to members of the school community on a confidential basis. - Health Services provides students with basic healthcare services and can refer students to Swedish Covenant for further care when necessary. - Safe Community North Park is committed to providing a safe community for students, faculty, and staff.
-We do not tolerate sexual violence, harassment, discrimination, or retaliation.

-• LiveSafe is a free personal safety mobile app for colleges.
+- Counseling Support Professional, licensed counselors, and those acting under the supervision of a licensed counselor provide free mental-health counseling to full-time students on a confidential basis. - Health Services provides students with basic healthcare services and can refer students to Swedish Covenant for further care when necessary. - Safe Community North Park is committed to providing a safe community for students, faculty, and staff.
+We do not tolerate sexual violence, harassment, discrimination, or retaliation. - LiveSafe is a free personal safety mobile app for colleges.
 Students, campus employees, parents, and the community can use this to engage in a two-way conversation with our Campus Safety and Security Office, even when it's not safe to make a voice call.
 Users can quickly and easily contact 9-1-1 or North Park's security team to get help or report suspicious or unsafe activity.